HarperDB/documentation/docs/developers/operations-api/components.md

 * operation _(required)_ - must always be `set_ssh_known_hosts`
 * known\_hosts _(required)_ - The contents to set the known\_hosts to.
 Line breaks must be delimite d with&#x20;
-* replicated _(optional)_ - if true, HarperDB will replicate the known hosts to all nodes in the cluster.
+* replicated _(optional)_ - if true, Harper will replicate the known hosts to all nodes in the cluster.
 Must be a boolean.

 ### Body